A Complete Guide to GDPR

-- The notion of data portability: every person has the right to retrieve his or her personal data from the body that collected them, in a structured and commonly used format, in order to transmit them to any other data controller of his or her choice (the same person may also request that his or her data be transmitted directly from one body to another when technically feasible).
+- Data portability: Every person has the right to retrieve his or her personal data from the body that collected them, in a structured and commonly used format, in order to transmit them to any other data controller of his or her choice (the same person may also request that his or her data be transmitted directly from one body to another when technically feasible).

-- The concept of notification of leaks: in case of hacking, the controller must notify the national data protection authority and the affected users.
+- Notification of leaks: In case of hacking, the controller must notify the national data protection authority and the affected users.